 The CDC guidelines put in place to curb the coronavirus pandemic have sent a ripple effect of delays and cancellations across the entertainment and sports industries.
-With over 16.3 million cases of the virus worldwide, celebrities and civilians alike are still hunkering down at home, even if restrictions are being eased on a state by state basis.
-On March 11, Tom Hanks announced that he and his wife, actress and musician Rita Wilson, caught the virus while traveling internationally for work, marking Hollywood’s first high-profile case of the outbreak.
-Other actors, such as Idris Elba and Daniel Dae Kim, soon followed with their respective diagnosis experiences, as did performers including Pink, Sara Bareilles, Doja Cat, and Sturgill Simpson.
+With over 72.9 million cases of the virus worldwide, celebrities and civilians alike are still trying their best to to hunker down at home, even as restrictions are being eased on a state by state basis.
+On March 11, Tom Hanks announced that he and his wife, actress and musician Rita Wilson, caught the virus while traveling for work, marking Hollywood’s first high-profile case of the outbreak.
+Other actors, such as Idris Elba and Daniel Dae Kim, soon followed with their respective diagnosis experiences, as did performers including Pink, Sara Bareilles, and Doja Cat.

 Tom Hanks and Rita Wilson

 On March 11, the internationally beloved actor shared on Twitter that he and his wife, actress and singer Rita Wilson, contracted coronavirus in Australia.
 Hanks was Down Under to prepare for shooting Baz Luhrmann’s Elvis Presley biopic when he and Wilson started to feel cold and flu symptoms.
 The couple subsequently tested positive for the virus and assured they are isolating themselves during their recovery period.
 According to a March 16 report from People, after a five-day stay at a Queensland hospital, the couple is now recuperating at a rented home in Australia.
 They made it back to Los Angeles on March 27, after their two-week quarantine.
 Upon recovering, Hanks and Wilson announced that they volunteered to donate blood and plasma toward a COVID-19 vaccine on an April 18 episode of Wait Wait … Don’t Tell Me!